open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 ### Interactivity

 When testing web UI it is important to think of your test inputs as a future visitor interacting with your web component or a future developer building with your web component.
-A visitor can interact with your code in a number of ways, including a [mouse](https://modern-web.dev/docs/test-runner/commands/#send-mouse) and a [keyboard](https://modern-web.dev/docs/test-runner/commands/#send-keys), and `@web/test-runner` offers some powerful ways to emulate those interactions that we will investigate, later.
+A visitor can interact with your code in many ways, including a [mouse](https://modern-web.dev/docs/test-runner/commands/#send-mouse) and a [keyboard](https://modern-web.dev/docs/test-runner/commands/#send-keys), and `@web/test-runner` offers some powerful ways to emulate those interactions that we will investigate, later.
 This generated test acts as a developer building with your web component; leveraging the fact that `@web/test-runner` exists on the JS thread of an actual browser to leverage element APIs like `querySelector()` and `click()` within your test code:

 ```ts
 it('increases the counter on button click', async () => {